CaitlinParsons25/accessibility-improvements/README.md

 ### 1. Improve the accessibility of the webpage through utilization of semantic HTML elements and appropriate alt descriptions for certain images
-The original index.html file code had many 'code(<div>)' elements where a more specfific HTML semantic element could make the webpage more accessible and readable.
+The original index.html file code had many `code(<div>)` elements where a more specfific HTML semantic element could make the webpage more accessible and readable.

 For example, the header element was written as <div class="header"> rather than <header>; so I changed it to <header> and made the corresponding change in the CSS style sheet (".header" to "header").